KDE/kpublictransport/README.md

 # KPublicTransport

-A library for access realtime public transport data and for performing public transport journey queries.
+A library for accessing realtime public transport data and for performing public transport journey queries.

 !!
 Before using this, please read the compliance section below !!